 There is some indication, however, that the company frequently represents credit card issuers and student loan providers.

 The company has a Better Business Bureau rating of “A+”, the highest rating on a scale running from A+ to F.

 The BBB reports 26 customer complaints filed against Capital Management Services in the past three years—all of which have been answered by the company, with nine resolutions to consumers’ issues.

 How to Deal with Capital Management Services

-Before getting into any specific strategies for dealing with Capital Management Services, let’s start with some basic rules you should follow in dealing with any collection agency.
+Before getting into any specific strategies, let’s start with some basic rules you should follow in dealing with any collection agency.

 If you’re not careful, you could make your situation worse, and the rules below will help you avoid that outcome.

 Without a doubt, this is the worst way any consumer can deal with a collection agency.

 The deck is stacked entirely in favor of the agency over the consumer.